-In modern society, tattoos have become such a popular and common form of art.
+In today’s world, tattoos have become such a popular and common form of art and expression.
 Whether it be a small flower on someones wrist, or a sleeve of multi-colored designs, I seem to see tattoos everywhere I go.
 They were always very intriguing to me, the idea of having something on your body that would never go away.
 I understood why adults around me recommended against it, but that never changed my desire to get one.
 The first time I really thought about getting a tattoo was in Social Studies class in 6th grade.
 I had already been swimming for a long time by then and it was a huge part of my life.
 I started doodling in my notebook and eventually got to drawing a cursive form of one of my favorite quotes, “just keep swimming”.
 That quote had so many meanings to me and my life.
 Of course it was a quote from Finding Nemo and one of my absolute favorite people, Ellen Degeneres, but it also told my life story.
 No matter what happened, I just kept swimming.
 But of course I was only a 6th grader so I quickly pushed it aside.
 But as the years went on and as my passion for swimming grew deeper, it was always in the back of my mind.
 Last year, as a junior in high school, I faced a time in my life where nothing seemed to make sense.
 It got to the point that I was beginning to question my future in the pool, I just didn’t know if I had it in me anymore.
 It was a super hard time for me, but after months of soul searching and redirecting my path, I found my way back to the pool.
 I didn’t force anything, it was just a natural pull.
 When I got back to school for the beginning of my senior year (7 months ago), I decided that it was time for me to get my “just keep swimming” tattoo.
 The meaning had grown and developed since the time I first doodled it in my 6th grade Social Studies notebook.
 It was no longer just an impulsive decision that I was warned I would regret, but it was a symbol that would be engraved into me forever, to remind me that no matter what life throws at me and no matter how tangled up I get, if I just keep swimming, I’ll get through it.
 It was meaningful, thoughtful, and representative of my life.
 I was 100% confident that I was ready to get that tattoo.
 When the tattoo artist finished it, I was amazed at how meaningful it was.
 I know it’s only been 7 months, but I have a feeling it’s something I will never regret.